What airports are convenient to Gainesville?

 The Gainesville-Ocala area is served by the Gainesville Regional Airport, a small facility with limited flights arriving and departing.
 Major commercial airlines serving this airport are Delta Connection/ASA and US Airways Express/PSA.
-There are also airports in Jacksonville, Orlando, or Tampa which are each approximately 2 – 2.5 hours’ driving time from Gainesville.
+There are also airports in Jacksonville, which is 1.5 hours driving time from Gainesville, and Orlando or Tampa, which are each approximately 2 hours driving time from Gainesville.

-As a college town, Gainesville has an abundance of moderately-priced restaurants including such national chains as The Olive Garden, Chili’s, Chuy’s, T.G.I.Friday’s, Cracker Barrel, Panera, and Moe’s.
-Most of these are located on Archer Road which feeds directly into the Health Science Center at the University.
+Gainesville has an abundance of moderately-priced local and national chain restaurants.
+Many restaurants are located in nearby downtown area and on Archer Road, a main artery which feeds directly into UF’s Health Science Center.
 For more information on dining facilities in the area, contact the Gainesville Chamber of Commerce at www.gainesvillechamber.com or the visitor’s bureau at www.visitgainesville.net.

-4. Where can I park if I choose to drive to the campus?
+Where can I park if I choose to drive to campus?

-Visitors may use the metered parking in the garage next to the 1329 Building on SW 16th Street where the School of PAS is located.
-However, there is a two-hour time limit, and available spaces are usually scarce.
-Please do not park in a reserved or restricted area — the campus police will tow you away!
+Visitors may use metered parking in the garage next to the 1329 Building on SW 16th Street where the School of PA Studies is located.
+Note, however, that there is a two-hour time limit, and available spaces are typically scarce.
+Do not park in reserved or restricted areas — you will be towed away!

-5. What should I wear to orientation and interviews?
+What should I wear to Orientation and Interviews?

 Our students are integrally involved in the orientation activities.
 Since they have to be in class during the morning, they are not available for orientation until the afternoon.
 We schedule orientation for the first afternoon and begin the interviews the next day, after applicants have been appropriately oriented and had dinner with current students.
 We also want applicants to be as relaxed as possible for the interviews, and we believe that having the prior afternoon to become familiar with various facets of the school is beneficial and helps to reduce stress for our applicants.

 Orientation begins mid-afternoon on the first day with faculty introductions and an information session that includes the history of the School and a presentation about financial aid for potential students.
 The group processing experience also occurs during the first afternoon.
 This is followed by a one hour session with current students who present each course and clinical rotation in our curriculum.
 A virtual tour of the Health Science Center will take applicants through the common areas that a UF PA student might see on any given day on campus.
-After the virtual tour, applicants are invited to an informal (Dutch treat) dinner with current students during which applicants are encouraged to converse with the students regarding any questions they may have pertaining to the UF PA School.
-Faculty will not be present at the dinner.
-Guests accompanying the applicants are encouraged to attend the informal dinner as well.
+After the virtual tour, applicants are invited to an informal (Dutch treat) dinner with UF PA students.
+Applicants find this a highlight in the 2-day process, and are encouraged to ask any questions they may have pertaining to UF’s PA School.
+Faculty are not present at this activity.
+Guests accompanying the applicants are encouraged to attend the dinner as well.

-Students from both the academic and clinical years present the curriculum during the afternoon orientation.
-Ten or more students from the academic year usually attend the dinner and sit with applicants and their guests, for informal discussions.
+Students from both the academic and clinical years present the curriculum during the afternoon Orientation.
+Ten or more 1st year students from the academic year usually attend the dinner and sit with applicants and their guests, for informal discussions.

-9. Can I bring my spouse or other family member or friends to the orientation?
+Can I bring my spouse, other family member, or friends to the Orientation?

-Guests of applicants are encouraged to participate in all orientation activities during the day preceding interview day.
+Guests of applicants are encouraged to participate in all Orientation activities on the day preceding Interview day.

-During the first day of the orientation/interview process, applicants will participate in a group processing experience.
-This will be a 15 minute session during which applicants will be divided into groups of 3-4 and asked to discuss a topic or scenario.
-This discussion will be observed by a faculty member or moderator who will not participate in the discussion.
-The experience is not intended to be intimidating or stressful and hopefully will be an enriching experience for the applicants.
+During the first day of the Orientation/Interview process, applicants participate in a group processing experience.
+This is a 15 minute session during which applicants are divided into groups of 3-4 and asked to discuss a topic or scenario.
+Discussion is observed by a faculty member who will not participate in the discussion.
+The experience is not intended to be intimidating or stressful, and hopefully, will be an enriching experience for the applicants.

 The dinner is optional.
-However, applicants from prior years have consistently rated the dinner as one of the most beneficial components of our admissions process since it allows applicants an open-ended forum for asking questions and gathering information that may not be included during the orientation sessions.
-Faculty are not permitted to attend the dinner, thereby allowing for totally open, stress-free discussions related to all aspects of the School of Physician Assistant Studies.
+However, applicants from prior years have consistently rated the dinner as a highlight, and most beneficial to their understanding of the PA School process.
+The casual environment of dining and conversing with PA students is conducive to getting buring questions answered, and gathering more information that may have not been included in their earlier Orientation sessions.
+Faculty do not attend the dinner, thereby allowing for open, stress-free discussions related to all aspects of UF’s School of Physician Assistant Studies.

-Attendance at the class is optional and does not affect the Admissions Committee’s decision about whether to offer an applicant a seat in the class.
-However, since the purpose of the orientation/interview is for both the applicant and the Program to determine whether this particular School is a “good fit,” it is advantageous for the applicant to gather as much information as possible and to get a “flavor” for what it would be like to be a student in this School.
+Attendance in the classroom is optional and does not influence the Admissions Committee’s decisions However, since the purpose of the orientation/interview is for both the applicant and the Program to determine whether this particular School is a “good fit,” it is advantageous for the applicant to gather as much information as possible and to get a “flavor” for what it would be like to be a student in this School.
 Attending a current class offers an opportunity to experience the program academically.